 For finance teams looking to stay competitive, AI isn't just a nice-to-have—it's becoming an essential part of the toolkit.
 Companies like Abacum are making these tools more accessible, allowing finance teams of all sizes to benefit from AI-powered planning.

-What is AI in FP&A and why it matters
+What is AI in FP&A and Why It Matters

-Key Benefits of AI for Financial Planning
+4 Key Benefits of AI for Financial Planning

 3 common challenges when implementing AI